-An advantage of a CFD code written mostly in Python is that to run simulations and analyze the results, the users communicate (possibly interactively) together and with the machine with Python, which is nowadays among the best languages to do these tasks.
-Moreover, it is much simpler and faster than with pure Fortran or C++ codes to add any complicate analysis or to write a modified solver.
+An advantage of a CFD code written mostly in Python is that, to run simulations and analyze the results, the users communicate (possibly interactively) together and with the machine with Python, which is nowadays among the best languages to do these tasks.
+Moreover, it is much simpler and faster than with pure Fortran or C++ codes to add any complicated analysis or to write a modified solver.
 Fluidsim can also be used to extend existing solvers with Python interfaces such as Basilisk.

 We have created fluidsim to be easy and nice to use and to develop, efficient and robust.